greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/extensions/gppc.html.md

 In this example, you develop, build, and deploy a GPPC shared library and register and run a GPPC function named `concat_two_strings`.
 This function uses the GPPC API to concatenate two string arguments and return the result.

-You will develop the GPPC function on your Greenplum Database master host.
+You will develop the GPPC function on your Greenplum Database coordinator host.
 Deploying the GPPC shared library that you create in this example requires administrative access to your Greenplum Database cluster.

 Perform the following procedure to run the example:

-1. Log in to the Greenplum Database master host and set up your environment.
+1. Log in to the Greenplum Database coordinator host and set up your environment.
 For example:

     ```
-    $ ssh gpadmin@<gpmaster>
+    $ ssh gpadmin@<gpcoordinator>
-    gpadmin@gpmaster$ . /usr/local/greenplum-db/greenplum_path.sh
+    gpadmin@gpcoordinator$ . /usr/local/greenplum-db/greenplum_path.sh
     ```

 2. Create a work directory and navigate to the new directory.
 For example:

     ```
-    gpadmin@gpmaster$ mkdir gppc_work
+    gpadmin@gpcoordinator$ mkdir gppc_work
-    gpadmin@gpmaster$ cd gppc_work
+    gpadmin@gpcoordinator$ cd gppc_work
     ```

 3. Prepare a file for GPPC source code by opening the file in the editor of your choice.
 For example, to open a file named `gppc_concat.c` using `vi`:

     ```
-    gpadmin@gpmaster$ vi gppc_concat.c
+    gpadmin@gpcoordinator$ vi gppc_concat.c
     ```

 4. Copy/paste the following code into the file: